 Skip to content

-Uber and Lyft unintentionally sent gig workers’ SSN numbers to Meta and TikTok, new Northeastern research uncovers.
+Uber and Lyft unintentionally sent gig workers’ Social Security numbers to social media companies, Northeastern research uncovers

 A car that has Uber and Lyft stickers on the front windshield.